axodotdev/cargo-dist/CONTRIBUTING.md

 # Contributing

 Thanks so much for your interest in contributing to `cargo-dist`.
-We are excited about the building a community of contributors to the project.
+We are excited about building a community of contributors to the project.
 Here's some guiding principles for working with us:

 **1. File an issue first!**